Curvature Replication Cosmology – Pattern Field Theory

 \[ \nabla^2 \Phi(r,t) = 4\pi G\,\rho(r,t) + \beta\,R(r,t), \]

-where the additional source term \( \beta\,R(r,t) \) encodes the contribution of curvature replication itself to gravitational potential, without introducing a separate dark energy fluid.
-Regions with strong replication gradients naturally produce overdensities along AOL-compatible directions, matching filamentary structures and the observed fractal dimensionality around \( D \approx 2 \).
+where the additional source term \( \beta\,R(r,t) \) encodes the contribution of curvature replication itself.
+Regions with strong replication gradients produce overdensities along AOL-compatible directions.

 5. CMBR anisotropies and replication imprint

 Curvature replication cosmology predicts that the cosmic microwave background radiation (CMBR) is an edge snapshot of a specific replication epoch.
-The power spectrum \( C_\ell \) is not only a record of acoustic oscillations, but also of how curvature shells replicated and interfered over AOL depth.
+The power spectrum \( C_\ell \) records how curvature shells replicated and interfered over AOL depth.

 \[ \Delta T(\hat{n}) = \sum_{\ell,m} a_{\ell m} Y_{\ell m}(\hat{n}), \]